 Below you will find a number of links and resources that you may find helpful.
 There's a link to the Student Handbook (accessible to registered students), which provides detailed guidance on your programme.
 You’ll also find information about modules and your course structure.
 We've provided links to information about student support and welfare; we take your health and wellbeing (including mental health) very seriously.
 If you have any questions, you can get in touch with our department or our Student-Staff Liaison Committee members.

 We very much look forward to welcoming you to Liberal Arts at Warwick!"

 Keep an eye on the Welcome to Warwick website.

 Read the University's Welcome FAQs.

-Meet our staff to start getting to know the department.
+See our staff profile pages to start getting to know the department.

-Look at our Year 1 modules to get a feel for the reading lists.
+Look at the Year One core modules to get a feel for the reading lists.

 "One of the core things in any interdisciplinary practice is that you can’t know everything about every subject.
 It's about what you do with the content, not about how much content you know.
 You’ll very rarely in Liberal Arts be asked to memorise things because it’s much more about how you’re able to work with the information that you are given."